 There are separate statutory procedures in place which govern the admission of candidates with special educational needs ("SEN") for whom an education health and care plan ("EHC plan") has been issued by their Local Authority.
-Parents/Carers of candidates with an EHC plan who wish to be admitted to Year 12 at the Academy should make their Local Authority aware of this, so that it can consider whether to propose to name the Academy in the candidate's EHC plan in accordance with the statutory procedure.
+Parents/Carers of candidates with an EHC plan who wish to be admitted to Year 12 at the Academy should make their Local Authority aware of this, so that it can consider whether the Academy is suitable in consultation with the child's parents and the Academy in accordance with the statutory procedure.